Kunal172/Blockchain-Website/README.md

 # Blockchain-Website

-It is a frontend of the react app which tells the information to the user.
+It is a frontend react app which tells the information to the user.
 <br/>
 This project is built using HTML5, CSS3, ReactJS and NodeJS.